geb/geb/doc/manual/src/chapters/130-project.md

 * Select options can be selected with their text as well as their value attribute.
 * `Navigator.getAttribute` returns `null` rather than the empty string when an attribute is not found.
 * The `jquery` property on `Navigator` now returns whatever the jQuery method called on it returns.
-* All waitFor clauses now treat exceptions raised in the condition as an evaluation failure, instead of propagation the exception
+* All waitFor clauses now treat exceptions raised in the condition as an evaluation failure, instead of propagating the exception
 * Content can be defined with `wait: true` to make Geb implicitly wait for it when it is requested
 * Screenshots are now taken when reporting for all drivers that implement the `TakesScreenshot` interface (which is nearly all)
 * Added `BindingUpdater` class that can manage a groovy script binding for use with Geb